woodpecker-ci/woodpecker/docs/docs/20-usage/20-pipeline-syntax.md

 ## Global Pipeline Conditionals

-Woodpecker gives the ability to skip whole pipelines (not just steps) when based on certain conditions.
+Woodpecker gives the ability to skip whole pipelines (not just steps) based on certain conditions.

 ### `branches`
 Woodpecker can skip commits based on the target branch.
 If the branch matches the `branches:` block the pipeline is executed, otherwise it is skipped.